 - A business school professor argues there’s no such thing as big data in HR.

 - How an Atari co-founder launched Chuck E. Cheese.

 - Google plans a new 1 million-square-foot building in London.

-The New Stack is a wholly owned subsidiary of Insight Partners.
-TNS owner Insight Partners is an investor in the following companies: Prose, Wiz, Real.
+The New Stack is a wholly owned subsidiary of Insight Partners, an investor in the following companies mentioned in this article: Prose, Wiz.